Wynncraft/WynncraftAPI/Leaderboard-API/README.md

 ```sh
 GET https://api.wynncraft.com/public_api.php?action=statsLeaderboard&type=pvp&timeframe={timeframe}
 ```
-Returns a leaderboard of players with a length of 100.
-Sorted by player kills.
+Returns a leaderboard of players (represented by an array of [player leaderboard objects](#player-leaderboard-object)) with a length of 100.
+Sorted by PvP kills.
 Timeframe can be `alltime` or `weekly`.

 {% sample lang="v1" %}
 #### Response